-The Rise of Female Gaming in Asia: Gameplay and Content Trends
+The Rise of Female Gamers in Asia: Gameplay & Content Trends

 In this article, Anna Lin, Investment Associate at LEGO Ventures based in Shanghai, China, highlights the emergence of female gamers in Asia and what this means for game developers.

 Last year, I made a pact to myself to return to Japan each summer to watch the Hanabi, a mid-summer fireworks festival.
 Watching the fireworks alongside the beautiful Shinanogawa River in Nagaoka, the trip made my teenage-girl dream a reality — dressing up in yukata, lining up for shaved ice, taking photos with a selfie stick.
 I couldn’t wait to return this year.
 However, 2020 had different plans in store.
 With the state of the world brought on by COVID-19, it seemed like I wouldn’t be able to live my teenage-girl fantasy again this year.
 But luckily, I was still able to make the trip — thanks to Animal Crossing.

 And I wasn’t alone — many of my friends joined as well.
 Games are becoming an integral part of life, on parallel with shopping, travelling, and TV.
 The frequency of asking “What games are you playing?” happens almost as frequently as “What series are you watching?” these days, thanks to a consistent, high-quality supply of hit titles this year — Animal Crossing, Canal Town, and most recently Onmyoji: Yokai Cabin, a spin-off from NetEase’s highly successful MMORPG title.
 Gaming is becoming both a connective and get-away experience.
 Take Canal Town for instance — a recent hit city-simulation game that paints beautiful, poetic, ancient Chinese riverside towns.
 In Canal Town, I personally love that I can team up with my friends to win ‘adventure prizes’, equally as much as I love designing my own little space with whimsical features.